 The First Steps:

 If you are interested in the Ministry Program, you need approval from your home congregation.
 Talk to your Elders and ask for an interview with them.
 Prepare a written or oral statement (can be dictated/recorded) describing your life experience, particularly what has led to you considering ministry leadership preparation.
 This statement will be discussed with the Elders/Church Council or Board before approval is given by them.
-If your home congregation decides to bless and support you and approve your participation in the program, a letter to this effect should be sent to the Presbytery and to the Sandy-Saulteaux Spiritual Centre along with the statement you prepared.
+If your home congregation decides to bless and support you and approve your participation in the program, a letter to this effect should be sent to the Candidacy and to the Sandy-Saulteaux Spiritual Centre along with the statement you prepared.

 Individuals from other denominations should follow the requirements of that church.